d2l-ai/d2l-en/chapter_introduction/intro.md

-This way the detector will eventually learn to emit a very large positive number if it is a cat, a very large negative number if it is a dog, and something closer to zero if it isn't sure, and this barely scratches the surface of what ML can do.
+This way the detector will eventually learn to emit a very large positive number if it is a cat, a very large negative number if it is a dog, and something closer to zero if it is not sure, and this barely scratches the surface of what ML can do.

 Deep learning is just one among many popular frameworks for solving machine